-The Windows 7 operating system will expire on January 14, 2020.
-After that, you will no longer receive updates or customer service support.
+The Windows 7 operating system expired on January 14, 2020.
+After this date users are no longer able to receive updates or customer service support.
 37% of PC users are still using Windows 7, and they will now have to upgrade to continue using their PCs securely.
 In this article we will explain everything you should know about Windows 7's expiration in 2020.

-From January 2020, there will no longer be support for Windows 7.
-This means that the computers using the operating system will continue to work, but will not receive new patches or security updates, and will no longer include technical service.
+Since January 2020, there has no longer be support for Windows 7.
+This means that the computers using the operating system will continue to work, but no longer receive new patches or security updates, and will no longer include technical service.
 To avoid security problems and incompatibilities, users should upgrade their PCs to Windows 10 or simply switch to another operating system

 In response to this, Microsoft offers different solutions, some free and some paid.
 For example, users of Azure